felixangell/phi/README.md

 * load and edit large files with ease;
 * look pretty; and finally
 * be easy to use

+## non-goals
+The editor probably wont:

+* have any plugin support;
+* be very customizable in terms of layout;
+* support many non utf8 encodings;
+* support non true-type-fonts;
+* support right-to-left languages;

+Perhaps in the future if I have time to get round to some of these I may.
+Avoiding most of these is to avoid complexity in the code-base and general architecture of the editor.

 # why?
 The editor does not exist as a serious replacement to Sublime Text/Atom/Emacs/[editor name here].